justin2004/weblog/DRAFTS/spelling_vs_bond/README.md

 # Conclusion

-I kind of want to go back and delete all the chemistry analogies but I'm not sure it is worth the effort.
+I'm not sure if the chemistry analogy was necessary but it seemed fun which was enough to motivate this blog post.